ldanilov/fastcaddy/README.md

 We will now show how to set up caddy as a reverse proxy for hosts added dynamically.
-We’ll grab our token from the previous step (assuming here that it’s stored in an env var:
+We’ll grab our token from the previous step (assuming here that it’s stored in an env var):

 ``` python
 cf_token = os.environ.get('CADDY_CF_TOKEN', 'XXX')